geneseframework/mapper/README.md

 person.hello();                                 // log : 'Hello John !'
 ```

+This b

-This example is trivial, and is equivalent to :
+is equivalent to :
 ```ts
 const person: Person = new Person();
 person.name = data.name;